 This short course will prepare you to record a One Small Step DIY interview.
 It should take no more than 10 minutes to complete.
 Select “welcome” below to get started.

-The StoryCorps DIY Commemorate Course is designed for organizations serving clients living with memory loss.
+Commemorate is a set of resources designed for organizations serving clients living with memory loss.
 This self-directed course offers insights and best practices on beginning a recording program to honor and preserve the stories of your clients.

 With case studies and audio examples from StoryCorps’ Memory Loss Initiative, we hope that this course will help you to adapt the StoryCorps recording model to benefit your clients and your organization.

 For more general information on creating a StoryCorps-inspired recording project at your organization, including equipment recommendations, archiving best practices and more, please also visit our DIY Fundamentals Course.

 About StoryCorps’ Memory Loss Initiative